mesosphere/dcos-docs-site/pages/1.11/overview/architecture/task-types/index.md

 # Executors

 When the [scheduler](/1.11/overview/concepts/#dcos-scheduler) launches a task, it specifies a [Mesos Executor](/1.11/overview/concepts/#mesos-executor), which then executes the task.
-In Mesos, the scheduler and its executor(s) are called a [framework](/1.11/overview/concepts/#mesos-framework), but within the broader context of DC/OS we often use the terms "scheduler", "executor", and "task" explicitly.
+In Mesos, the scheduler and its executor(s) are called a [framework](/1.11/overview/concepts/#mesos-framework), but within the broader context of DC/OS we often use the terms "scheduler", "executor", and "task" interchangeably.

 ### Built-in executors